dotnet/docs-desktop/dotnet-desktop-guide/net/winforms/whats-new/index.md

 ## Enhanced features

 - Microsoft UI Automation patterns work better with accessibility tools like Narrator and Jaws.
-- Improved performance and reliability.
-- Better support for high DPI resolutions such as 4k monitors.
+- The VB.NET project template defaults to DPI SystemAware settings for high DPI resolutions such as 4k monitors.
 - The default font matches the current Windows design recommendations.

   > [!CAUTION]